 In fact, this unit has D-FI USB compatibility.
-Which means that you will be able to use your smartphone to control the lighting as you do.
+This means that you will be able to use your smartphone to control the lighting as you do.

 You can program the lights to be on at all times.
 Or you can set them to be activated by the sound.
-Which means that when you start the playlist, the stage will be lit.
+This also means that when you start the playlist, the stage will be lit.

 Each light on the device can be individually controlled.
 So you’ll have a lot of options when it comes to lighting effects.

 3. Chauvet DJ Intimidator Spot 155 Compact LED

 Another product from Chauvet DJ, this next lighting choice is one that will provide a spotlight on your floor.
 I love the moving head effect.
 In my experience, it’s one of the best moving headlights you can buy in this price range.